raspberrypilearning/documenting-your-code/en/step_7.md

 You will use [Sphinx](http://www.sphinx-doc.org) to make your project website.
 This tool was originally created for documenting the Python language.

-To create content for your Sphinx website, you write text files formatted using the [reStructuredText](http://docutils.sourceforge.net/rst.html) markup language.
+To create content for your Sphinx website, you will write text files formatted using simple but powerful markup language [reStructuredText(ReST)](http://docutils.sourceforge.net/rst.html).

 ### Install Sphinx